Curcumin to Reduce Fatigue and Inflammation

 Curcumin 500 with Bioperine provides powerful support for maintaining a healthy inflammatory response, promoting cellular health, and supporting healthy liver, colon, and musculoskeletal function.

 Clinical trials have established that curcumin is extremely safe even at doses up to 8 g per day.
-Curcumin supplementation plays a crucial role in chronic fatigue syndrome and fibromyalgia through these anti-inflammatory properties.
+Curcumin supplementation appears to play a crucial role in chronic fatigue syndrome and fibromyalgia through its anti-inflammatory properties.
 Both conditions are marked by increased oxidative stress, inflammatory cytokines, and poor regulation of NF-kB.
 Regular curcumin supplementation may relieve many of the inflammatory symptoms of these conditions such as brain fog, pain, allodynia, and fatigue.

 1 Jurenka, JS (2009) Anti-inflammatory Properties of Curcumin, a Major Constituent of Curcuma longa: A Review of Preclinical and Clinical Research.
 Alternative Medicine Review.
 14(2).

 2 CMC van Campen, et al. (2018) The Effect of Curcumin on Patients with Chronic Fatigue Syndrome/Myalgic Encephalomyelitis: An Open Label Study.
 International Journal of Clinical Medicine, 9:356-366.

 3 Appelboom & MsciBiost (2013) Flexofytol, a Purified Curcumin Extract, in Fibromyalgia and Gout: A Retrospective Study.
 Open Journal of Rheumatology and Autoimmune Diseases, 3:104-107.